johnbcodes/rust-quote-editor/README.md

 * The look and feel deviates from [demo](https://www.hotrails.dev/quotes) because the author has made some UI enhancements that are not in the tutorial
 * Viewports less than tablet sizing
-* Proper validation error messages ("to_sentence" on ValidationErrors struct for flash message)
-* Only add border color to fields with errors
 * Labels for input fields
 * Delete confirmation
-* Probably a few others
+* ...probably a few others

 ## Getting Started